-Risk management programmes (RMPs) for eggs
+Risk management programmes (RMPs) for egg processing food safety

 The Animal Products Act 1999 (APA) requires most primary processors of eggs to have a registered and independently verified risk management programme (RMP) before trading any eggs.